user3016/vulnhub-writepus/mrRobot/mrRobot.md

 ![](https://raw.githubusercontent.com/user3016/vulnhub-writepus/main/mrRobot/pics/pic9.png)

 Great!
 We found the password.
-Now, we can go back the login page and login as Elliot.
+Now, we can go back to the login page and login as Elliot.

 ![](https://raw.githubusercontent.com/user3016/vulnhub-writepus/main/mrRobot/pics/pic10.png)